 SQL (Structured Query Language) is a database access language that originated on mainframes and minicomputers, and which is now popular on PCs.

-Text Retrieval Software enables you to retrieve electronic documents from databases by entering ‘key’ words in a text search field.
-Documents containing the text you entered are retrieved from the database, and presented to you in a list ranked by relevance.
+Text Retrieval Software enables you to retrieve electronic documents by entering ‘key’ words in a search field.
+Documents containing the text you entered are retrieved from the text library, and presented to you in a list ranked by relevance.
+However, since you are searching for documents based on the content within the document, if the content of a document does not contain the word(s) used in your search, a document could be missed and never found.
+Using more generic search terms results in more hits but attempting to find the one document you need from a list of thousands is simply unrealistic.

 TIFF (Tagged Image File Format) is an industry standard file format developed for the purpose of storing high-resolution bit-mapped, gray-scale, and color images.